“It is through much tribulation that we enter the kingdom of Heaven.”

 John Henry Newman

 Take care of yourself.
-If this isn’t your first major depression, prepare in advance spiritually for the next.
+Prepare in advance spiritually for the next.
 Identify those ‘dear-hearts’ who can help you in advance.
 Keep taking your meds, even if you think your o.k.
 And speak often with the Lord, and learn to listen to His voice.
 That “sound mind” is a promise for those who truly need it.